nicxes/ic-challenge/README.md

 ## Getting Started

-Please remember to setup your .env file and run your migrations and seeders.
+Please remember to setup your .env file and then follow this instructions.

 ### Install dependencies